 Hardware and Software

 Costs for replacing hardware or software are not included in your monthly fee.
 The MSP should help you to manage your hardware and software assets, but it will be up to you to invest when it’s needed.
 In fact, part of your role in the relationship will be to commit to moving down a path of IT improvement and that will include keeping hardware and software up to date.

 IT Infrastructure Projects

-When you work with an MSP you’ll still have to pay for things like your phone and internet service, as well as software licensing and web services.
+When you work with an MSP you’ll still have to pay for things that your small business needs like your phone and internet service, as well as software licensing and web services.
 You can ask, however, if the MSP will work with your other technology vendors on your behalf when there are problems or changes that need to be made.
 There may or may not be limitations to what they’re prepared to do.
 Even if there are limitations, your MSP should be able to help you manage vendor relationships.